-On the Beverly Hills Diet plan you can eat almost anything—as long as the food is eaten in the right sequence and with the right combination of other foods.
+You can eat almost anything o`n the Beverly Hills Diet plan—as long as the food is eaten in the right sequence and with the right combination of other foods.
 This diet claims that if you follow it exactly, you will lose 10-15 pounds in 35 days.

 How Is This Diet Supposed to Work?